No matter how little time you can spare, there is a role for you and your gifts today in our community.

 - Sunday Schools – activities for young people whilst the 10am Sung Eucharist is in progress

-- Lego Church – meets monthly (except August) to offer food, faith, and fun for families
+- Lego Church – meets monthly (except August) to offer food, faith, and fun for families at noon

 Local branches of national charities and organisations: